 Day 17 – Avoid folic acid.

 Studies have looked at the link between folate and prostate cancer.
-While the research is not yet conclusive, some studies believe folate plays a role in reducing risk of prostate cancer.
+While the research is not yet conclusive, some studies believe folate plays a role in reducing the risk of prostate cancer.

-So, while folate is important, you don’t want to supplement with folic acid in order to get your daily dose of folate.
+So, while folate is important, you don’t want to supplement it with folic acid in order to get your daily dose of folate.
 Instead, get your folate through green vegetables, beans, and orange juice.